nielskee/draft-articles/TechnicalHiringPart2.md

   simpler end of the spectrum.

 - Remember, this should never be the main event, just the warm-up act.
 Size it appropriately.
-There's a "yay, add to basket!" mentality that some technical interviewers suffer from when they're creating these tests, but you're not doing your organisation any favours by making this excessive.
-Be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless, stressful and ultimately counterproductive.
+There's an "add to basket" mentality that some technical interviewers suffer from when they're creating these tests, but you're not doing your organisation any favours by making tests excessive.

+- Be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless, stressful and ultimately counterproductive.

 - Whatever you decide to use as a code challenge, make sure to communicate what's important to you in code.
 Simplicity?
 Clarity?